Blog archive all

 A brief update on Hanefi Ould Dehah, the Mauritanian journalist whose case I reported last December.
 After completing a six-month sentence for "indecency", Ould Dedah – editor of theTaqadoumy news website – was not released but continued to be held in jail illegally.

-At a new trial on Thursday, he… Read more
+At a new… Read more

 AFP is reporting that the Yemeni government has drawn up a ceasefire timetable and relayed it to the Houthi rebels via an intermediary.
 There is also talk of having the ceasefire implementation overseen by parliamentary committees.